Morocco as a Solo Female Traveller

 The only awkward moment I had during my trip was at the Hammam and that was only because I was mostly naked with a stranger scrubbing me down from neck to toes, getting every nook and cranny on my front and back.
 In truth, the spa was very professional and clean, tailoring to tourist.
 It was the perfect way to get rid of five-weeks of grime.
 I will include this experience in future trips to Morocco, and in fact, start my trip with an added message, for only 60 dirhams more, to ease the travel stress out of my body.

 In the end, Marrakesh ended up being my favorite city out of the six and the one that I have chosen for a repeat performance.
 Destinations are like anything else – one persons trash is another’s treasure.
 Morocco is like anywhere, the people you encounter will either make or break your experience.

-Thanks to Paula for contributing this enjoyable post!
+Many thanks to Paula for contributing this enjoyable post!

 Related: My Best (and Worst) of Morocco

 Ps.
 If you find our blog helpful, please consider using our links to book your flights, hotels, tours, and car rentals.
 Have a look at our Travel Resources page.